 Clenching the rubber chew toy hard between his teeth, Lucas began the painstaking task of stitching every single one of his open wounds shut as they were far too deep for bandages to cover.

-He would have preferred to seek professional help, but unfortunately, the closest hospital was several miles away in another town and the school nurse already had a preferential means of prioritization to do the easier tasks first.
+He would have preferred to seek professional help.
+Unfortunately, the closest hospital was in a part of town he refused to visit and the school nurse already had a preferential means of prioritization to do the easier tasks first.
 She chose to cover the students beaten up by Lucas first because their injuries were far simpler to treat despite the fact that Lucas was the one with the greater need for medical attention.
 Lucas was normally the kind of person who was patient, but not treating his wounds before he could die of blood loss was something he couldn't wait around for.
 For once, he hoped that someone (the nurse) would get fired from her job soon and he had a legit reason to think so.

 He started with the smallest cut he could find on his right arm.
-Lucas was left-handed, so he naturally chose to do the delicate work with his dominant hand, but he also knew he would have to eventually delegate the work to his other hand.
+Lucas was left-handed, so he naturally chose to do the delicate work with his dominant hand, but he also knew he would have to eventually switch to his other hand.

 Slowly, his hand approached the straight wound.
 With most of his blood already lost, Lucas expected himself to feel too weak to work.
 His hand should have been shivering, but for some reason, Lucas found it easy to move his arm like he was never injured in the first place.
 It was strange, but Lucas chose to save figuring out why for later as he had a lot of wounds to treat.

 For a moment he hesitated, but Lucas eventually jabbed the hooked needle into his skin, taking care to go for only the surface and not accidentally prick any muscle or bone.